Sighthounds of the Sahel: Azawakh

 Due to the Azawakh's use as a guardian in their countries of origin their temperament is often more reserved and even standoffish compared to other sighthound breeds.
 However, this trait also lends itself to the creation of a deep loyalty and bond between dog and owner.
 This handler focus creates wonderful performance dogs when properly exposed to the busy modern world from puppyhood.

 This is not a breed to be kept as a trophy at home, as beautiful as they are.
 Azawakh kept in the house without regular contact with the world at large often develop neurotic and sometimes aggressive tendencies, none of which should be present in well-bred, well-socialized dogs.
+One of our biggest goals in our breeding dogs is to produce stable yet discerning individuals.

 If you are interested in further information about Azawakh please contact us for further links and material.